TheStormWeaver/Front-End/ReactJS/12.Workshop Advanced Techniques Part 2/README.md

 ## Running the project
 Enter into the project directory of "advanced-technqiues" and then run the command npm start in your preferred ide.

-**Note: The back-end rest server is hosted on heroku and you will not need to run it on your device, unlike with some of other projects**
+**Note: The back-end rest server is hosted on heroku and you will not need to run it on your device, unlike with some of other projects.**